 - A type of persistent anxiety marked by exaggerated worry and tension (generalized anxiety disorder or GAD).
 Early research shows that specific rhodiola extract might lower anxiety and depression in people with this condition.

 - Stress.
-Early research shows that taking a specific rhodiola extract before breakfast and lunch can improve stress symptoms in people with life-stress, college students with anxiety, and people experiencing burnout.
+Early research shows that taking a specific rhodiola extract before breakfast and lunch can improve stress in people with life-stress, college students with anxiety, and people experiencing burnout.

 - Hearing loss.